Orlando

 While maintaining quality across such a large multidisciplinary team could be difficult, HNTB has worked closely with WSDOT and the project team to create processes that meet the particular needs of the project designs.
 For example, rather than having a single technical reviewer for a report, a peer review team — which includes a representative from each relevant discipline — reviews the information.

-Hu said the WSDOT partnership and the team relationship also are realizing significant advancements in stream design and environmental practices.
+Hu said the WSDOT partnership and the team relationship are realizing and accelerating significant advancements in stream design and environmental practices.
 A single removed barrier can deliver impressive benefits by improving fish access for miles, both upstream and downstream.
 When rivers and streams reconnect, fish can better reach the habitat they need to access food resources, reproduce, escape predators and find refuge from high winter stream flows.

-“This important component of protecting and restoring fish populations will have a meaningful impact to stakeholders, to the communities that are reliant upon those fish and fisheries resources and to stream-based ecosystems throughout western Washington,” Hampden said.
-“The Fish Passage program is a path of opportunity that leaves a legacy of societal and environmental benefits.”
+“This important component of protecting and restoring fish populations will have a meaningful impact to stakeholders, to the communities that are reliant upon those fish and fisheries resources and to stream-based ecosystems throughout Western Washington,” Hampden said.
+“The Fish Passage Program is a path of opportunity that leaves a legacy of societal and environmental benefits.”

 “This important component of protecting and restoring fish populations will have a meaningful impact to stakeholders, to the communities that are reliant upon those fish and fisheries resources and to stream-based ecosystems throughout western Washington.
 The Fish Passage program is a path of opportunity that leaves a legacy of societal and environmental benefits.”